FoggyPortholes/PixStu/pix_stu_quickstart_setup_guide.md

 The official codebase lives at: 👉 [FoggyPortholes/PixStu](https://github.com/FoggyPortholes/PixStu)

 This repo is the source of truth.
 All changes must align with the above **App Intent**.
-Legacy files currently present include `app/`, `run_pcs.py`, and legacy launch scripts.
-Migration to `chargen/` structure is required.
+Legacy `app/` entrypoints have been removed; keep all new work aligned with the `chargen/` structure.

 ## Basic Structure (Post-Migration)